Legend: Several TV series have included leading characters whose full names were never revealed.

 Note: Some sources claim the 1962 play by Levinson and Link that introduced the Columbo character to the world, Prescription: Murder, specified a first name for the lieutenant (“Philip,” of course), but it did not.
 When NBC tried to revive the Columbo franchise in 1979 with a short-lived mystery series featuring his wife (a suburban newspaper reporter who naturally became involved in all sorts of murder investigations), they chose “Kate” for the character’s given name, although that name was never mentioned in any of the original Columbo episodes.
 (NBC eventually tried to disassociate their female crime solver from her better known husband, altering the series title from Kate Columbo to Kate the Detective and then to Kate Loves a Mystery, changing her last name to Callahan, and omitting any further references to her having a spouse.)

 Quincy, M.E.: The police drama Quincy, M.E. began as one of the four rotating elements of the NBC Sunday Mystery Movie (of which the aforementioned Columbo was another element) in 1976, but it soon proved so popular that it was spun off as weekly series, lasting through seven seasons

 principled doctor who gave up his private practice to take a position with the

 (In a creepy sort of coincidence, Anita Gillette, the actress who played

 Actor Jack Klugman, who played Quincy, also took a page out of Columbo’s playbook, handling fan inquiries about Quincy’s first name by responding, “Doctor!”

-: Although actor Chris Noth’s turn as columnist Carrie Bradshaw’s on-again, off-again
+Sex and the City: Although actor Chris Noth’s turn as columnist Carrie Bradshaw’s

 His character was something of an enigma for most of the series, but viewers did get some glimpses into his background and life.
 We knew he was an obviously well-to-do businessman (although the nature of his business wasn’t specified); we knew he was divorced (and we were